rschristopher/ischristtrue.com/src/truth.md

  to the most fundamental questions

 !!! question "How do we know what is real?"

-!!! question "Why is there suffering?"
+    Why is there suffering?

-!!! question "What is the purpose of it all?"
+    What is the purpose of it all?

 In other words, whatever *we* are, we are perceiving an external world,